Our Theory of Change

-We are moving forward with tremendous speed, success and momentum and are positioned to be a major catalyst in the effort to end Alzheimer’s disease.
 To further accelerate our progress and ensure Alzheimer’s receives the national attention it deserves, we are building networks of influencers and activists, mobilizing the communities most deeply affected by Alzheimer's and dementia: Caregivers and loved ones with Alzheimer's, African Americans, Clergy, Latinos, Women and Researchers.
 Each network includes a target audience, its own unique programming and staff support.
-In time, we will add other networks of affected groups.

 Capitalizes and builds on the energies of highly-motivated Alzheimer’s activists, who are on the frontlines of efforts in their communities or nationally.
 Members of the Network help us build a more wide-spread movement by serving as ambassadors in their communities and bringing others into the fight to end Alzheimer’s.

 Engages individuals and organizations to act as the preeminent voice in and for the African American community on the issue of Alzheimer’s disease and its disparate impact on African Americans.

 Raises the profile of Alzheimer’s disease and it’s disparate impact on Latinos, the most rapidly growing segment of the American electorate.